 What my novels do is put the experience of the Other at the centre of the story and persuade the reader that being a queer woman is ordinary.
 I do this by activating certain neural mechanisms in the reader which encourages them to identify with my main characters.
 To make sure the reader is not popped out of the story but stays engaged, I’m careful to avoid creating an emotional response that might lead them to barrier-up, to distance themselves from people or events in the narrative.
 I do that by focusing on the main character’s physical experience, her body—how she feels, exactly; what she sees and smells and learns.
 Most of us have been cold or afraid, so if we read about those emotions described in such a way as to trigger an empathetic response, we can identify with the person feeling them—even if in real life we might not think we would have much in common.
 That identification changes, temporarily, how we see someone we might normally think of as Other; for a little while we’re all just the same underneath.
 Because joy is one of the things that opens readers wide to experience (and because I’m a much bigger fan of joy than misery) I make the queer female body a site more of delight than of suffering.
 And because delight is to me visceral, a thing of the body, and because natural landscape lies at the heart of my primary joy as a writer, my main characters spend a lot of time being physically active outdoors.

-Over the years I’ve noticed that every reader who has told me my work saved their life, and most of those who say it changed their life, have been marginalised in some way, Othered by the world.
+Over the years I’ve noticed that every reader who has told me my work saved their life, and most of those who say it changed their life, have been marginalised, Othered by the world.
 What I want my fiction to give these readers is what I want, too: a mirror.
-I want to see myself represented as a human being who is not oppressed, hunted, or singled out for being a woman, or queer, or disabled.
-I want to see how it might be to live in a world where it’s possible to unfurl and live to one’s full potential.
-As a woman, as a disabled woman, as a disabled queer woman, I get so tired both of not seeing myself, essentially being told I don’t exist, and of only seeing myself traumatised, victimised, and afraid.
+I want to see myself represented as a human being who is not oppressed, hunted, or singled out simply for being a woman, or queer, or disabled.
+I want to see how it might be to live in a world where it’s possible to unfurl and live to one’s full potential, to see who we might become.
+As a woman, as a queer woman, as a disabled queer woman, I get so tired both of not seeing myself, essentially being told I don’t exist, and of only seeing people like me traumatised, victimised, and afraid.
 Fuck that.
-In my fiction, the queer women might be in danger for a variety of reasons—politics, say, or money, or because they make some foolish choice—but the danger stems from their active decisions, their omissions or commissions, not from being a victim because they are women or queer.
-When you read my fiction, it’s safe to revel in the body and mind of the main character because that body is never going to be targeted because of how it looks or what other bodies it likes to look at.
+No. In my fiction, the queer women might be in danger for a variety of reasons—politics, say, or money, or because they make some foolish choice—but the danger stems from their active decisions, their omissions or commissions, not from being a victim for no other reason than they are women or queer.
+When you read my fiction, it’s safe to revel in the body and mind of the main character because that body is never going to be targeted because of how it looks, or what other bodies it likes to look at.

 Those who tell me my work has changed their perspective, on the other hand, tend to be those who belong to the groups that might be expected to do the Othering.
 These are the people who make the rules and police the culture.
 And because they have read one or more of my books they might do that differently.